 Bureau of Alc*h*l, T*bacc*, Fir*arms, and Expl*sives (ATF) – The ATF, or BATFE, is a U.S federal law enforcement agency that investigates federal crimes related to fir*arms, arsons, expl*sions, and b*mbings.
 It is also responsible for investigating the illegal trafficking of alc*hol and t*bacco items.
 ATF also regulates the manufacturing and possession of fir*arms through licensing.

 Although the ATF has jurisdiction over illegal fir*arm violations and b*mbings within the borders of the United States, such cases are also investigated by the FBI, especially under extraordinary circumstances.
-The ATF is a much smaller agency compared to the FBI by, both, budget and the total number of agents.
+The ATF is a much smaller agency than the FBI, both in budget and in the total number of agents.

 Drug Enforcement Administration (DEA) – The DEA is also a U.S federal law enforcement agency, similar to the FBI and ATF.
 However, it has jurisdiction only in drug-related federal crimes.